-A wave of on-demand, shared and electric-powered urban transportation services will generate $660 billion in revenues globally by 2030, according to a new study by The Oliver Wyman Forum and the Institute of Transportation Studies (ITS) at the University of California.
+A wave of on-demand, shared, and electric-powered urban transportation services will generate $660 billion in revenue globally by 2030, according to a new study by the Oliver Wyman Forum and Institute of Transportation Studies (ITS) at the University of California, Berkeley.

 New urban mobility options growing twice the rate of conventional public transport

 Over a dozen new urban mobility options studied by the researchers represent a $260 billion market currently and include ride sharing, e-scooters, electric-vehicle (EV) charging stations, and smart parking apps.
 Revenue will grow 10% annually during the decade, versus 5% growth expected for cars and conventional public transportation.
 Researchers noted that emerging mobility services have the potential to reshape urban and suburban travel, benefitting climate and social sustainability.

 The global study analyzed commercial prospects for 13 transport modes and mobility services across North America, Europe, and Asia.
 Results include:

 - Smart-parking services will grow 34% to reach $32 billion in 2030, with North America capturing the largest share, where the currently fragmented market is expected to consolidate through mergers and acquisitions.